ashish-r/whatsapp-direct/README.md

 # whatsapp-direct
-Send WhatsApp message without saving contact.
+A simple utility app that lets you send WhatsApp message to people without adding them to the contact list.

+# tech
+Vanilla JS  PWA.

 ## Screenshots